getzola/zola/README.md

 #### Adding a theme
 A gallery containing lots of themes is located at https://tmtheme-editor.herokuapp.com/#!/editor/theme/Agola%20Dark.
-More themes can be easily added to gutenberg, just make a PR with the wanted theme added in the `sublime_themes` directory and run the following command from the root of the components/rendering:
+More themes can be easily added to Zola, just make a PR with the wanted theme added in the `sublime_themes` directory and run the following command from the root of the components/rendering:

 ```bash